zubinchopra/portaldocs/portal-sdk/templates/portalfx-extension-onboarding-developer-guide.md

-The above table implies that to manage extension configuraiton in Dogfood, BlackForest, FairFax and MoonCake the extension developer will need to send the pull request tfor modifying Extensions.test.json, Extensions.bf.json, Extensions.ff.json and Extensions.mc.json.
+The above table implies that to manage extension configuraiton in Dogfood, BlackForest, FairFax and MoonCake the extension developer will need to send the pull request for modifying Extensions.test.json, Extensions.bf.json, Extensions.ff.json and Extensions.mc.json.
 However, the extension configuration for RC, MPAC, Preview and PROD is managed by the same file Extensions.prod.json. ** Therefore, extension can not host different stamps for these environments.**

 ## Understanding scenarios for config change